PavelPll/RNA_RAG/README.md

 # RNA_RAG
-Using Retrieval Augmented Generation (RAG) to decode and evolve RNA Molecules.
+Exploring the Use of Retrieval-Augmented Generation (RAG) in RNA Sequence Analysis

 ## Description
 * Vanilla or/and BERT-like transformer implementation to generate RNA sequence embeddings